korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.elementNameAsSAnno=//a, //a//

-results in a one SNode object representing the element-node 'a' which is annotated with a SAnnotation whichs `sName` and `sValue` is 'a'.
+results in one SNode object representing the element-node 'a' which is annotated with a SAnnotation whose `sName` and `sValue` is 'a'.
 The same goes for the second SNode object which gets an annotation b=b.

 #### genericXml.importer.file.endings

-Determines a list, containing the file endings, which files are imported.
-If you want to import all contained files no matter of their ending, add the string 'ALL' to the list.
+Determines a list containing the file endings whose files are imported.
+If you want to import all contained files no matter their ending, add the string 'ALL' to the list.
 If you want a file having a specific ending not to be imported, use the prefix '-'.